Update - 5 July 2017

 Requirements for fire safety are set out in Approved Documents B Vol.1 (Dwellinghouses) and B Vol.2 (Buildings other than Dwellinghouses) of the Building Regulations as appropriate, including means of warning and escape, internal fire spread and compartmentation, external fire spread and access for fire and rescue equipment.
 For larger, more complex buildings, designs may alternatively conform to BS 9991 Code of Practice for Fire Safety in the Design, Management and Use of Residential Buildings and BS 9999 Code of Practice for Fire Safety in the Design, Management and Use of Buildings.
 The fire safety options set out in the Approved Documents for compliance with Part B requirements are minimum acceptable solutions.

 Section 12 of Approved Document B Vol. 2 covers the design of external walls for fire safety, and includes specific requirements for tall buildings, above 18m.
 External walls are elements of structure and must meet the relevant period of fire resistance.
 Section 12 also includes requirements to ensure that the external envelope of the building does not provide a medium for fire spread that is likely to be a risk to health or safety.
-It sets out requirements for external surfaces, insulation and cavity barriers and the test standards that products and components must meet, as well as the alternative method of demonstrating that the complete proposed external cladding system has been assessed according to the acceptance criteria in BRE report BR 135“Fire performance of external thermal insulation for walls of multi storey buildings” for cladding systems using full scale test data from BS 8418-1:2002 or BS 8414‐2:2005.
+It sets out requirements for external surfaces, insulation and cavity barriers and the test standards that products and components must meet, as well as the alternative method of demonstrating that the complete proposed external cladding system has been assessed according to the acceptance criteria in BRE report BR 135 “Fire performance of external thermal insulation for walls of multi storey buildings” for cladding systems using full scale test data from BS 8414-1:2002 or BS 8414‐2:2005 [Please note - the latest version of these standards are BS 8414-1:2015+A1:2017 and BS 8414-2:2015+A1:2017 ].

 In blocks of flats, effective fire compartmentation is crucial to overall fire safety.
 Requirements for compartment floors, compartment walls and protected shafts (for stairs, lifts, chutes, ducts and pipes) are set out in Section 8 of Approved Document B Vol. 2.
 Particular care is needed when undertaking works to existing blocks of flats to ensure that compartmentation is maintained.